If necessity is the mother of invention, then adversity is the mother of survival.

 “Inspired by the incredible true story of one Jewish family separated at the start of World War II, determined to survive—and to reunite—We Were the Lucky Ones is a tribute to the triumph of hope and love against all odds.” —Amazon

-The Kurcs were from Radom, Poland, but in the course of the war, three generations are spread throughout Europe and beyond, fleeing the Nazi regime.
+The Kurcs were from Radom, Poland, but in the course of the war, three generations are spread throughout Europe and beyond, fleeing the German regime.

 I am in awe of this story.
 It is a light in a dark time and highlights the triumph of love, family and the will to survive.

-A Christian family in Holland hides Jews from the Nazis during World War II.
+A Christian family in Holland hides Jews from the Germans during World War II.
 Corrie’s incredible story of espionage, imprisonment and forgiveness.